-An Arapaho lodge was camped at Bears Tipi.
+An Arapahoe lodge was camped at Bear's Tipi.
 The father of this lodge was a head lodge and had seven children, five boys and two girls.
-The two girls had made an arrangement between themselves that the one who found the end bond (end rib) of a buffalo should receive the most favors from the brothers.
+The two girls had made an arrangement between themselves that the one who found the end rib-bone of a bison should receive the most favors from the brothers.
 The boys often made trips to other tribes.
-After a long search one of the girls found an end bone of a buffalo and on picking it up she turned into a bear and made some big scratches on her sister's back.
-The bear-girl told her sister, "if you tell the dogs will howl and this will be a signal so I will know that you have told."
+After a long search one of the girls found an end bone of a bison, but on picking it up she turned into a bear and made some big scratches on her sister's back.
+The 'bear-girl' told her sister, "If you tell, the dogs will howl and this will be a signal so I will know that you have told."
 The sister did tell her brothers and when they heard the dogs howl and give the signal they were scared and started to run.

-After having camped there for several days, one of the Cheyenne braves noticed that his wife was often gone from camp, staying away for a short time.
-As time went on he noticed that she was gone longer than before.
-This brave could not understand why his wife should be gone from their lodge so much as he had always been devoted to her and being a good hunter, as well as a brave warrior, she always had much buffalo, antelope, and deer meat.
+After having camped there for several days one of the Cheyenne braves noticed that his wife was gone from camp, staying away for a short time.
+As time went on, he noticed that she was gone longer than before.
+This brave could not understand why his wife should be gone from their lodge so much as he had always been devoted to her, being a good hunter as well as a brave warrior.
+She always had much buffalo, antelope and deer meat.
 He furnished her fine skins to make nice clothes.

 Becoming suspicious that some other brave in his band might be courting his wife, he watched to see what man was missing when his wife left camp.
 He found that no man was missing when his wife was gone.
-This man also saw that his wife had a skin over her shoulders now that she did not wear before coming to this camp.
+This man also saw that his wife had a skin over her shoulders, which she did not wear before coming to this camp.

 They found the bear had crawled into a cave, leaving his hind feet in the door.
 The bear's feet were so big that nobody could get past them.
 They could not get close enough to the bear to kill him so they shot at his feet to make him come out.
 When the bear came out he was so big that all the warriors were scared and climbed up on a big rock.

-The men were so scared that they prayed to the Great Spirit to save them.
+These men were so scared that they prayed to the Great Spirit to save them.
 In answer to their prayers, the rock began to grow up out of the ground and when it stopped it was very high.
 The bear jumped at the men and on the fourth jump his claws were on the top.
 The Great Spirit had helped the men and now they had great courage and they shot the bear and killed him.
-When the bear fell, he fell backwards and pushed the big rock which made it lean.
+When the bear fell backwards and pushed the big rock, the big rock leaned.

-After that, the bear-woman made this big rock her home, so the Cheyennes called it Bears Tipi.
+After that the bear-woman made this big rock her home, so the Cheyennes call it "Bear Lodge."

-This legend was told to Dick Stone by Young Bird.
-Samuel Weasel Bear, Interpreter.
+This legend was told to Dick Stone by Ride-The-White-Hip-Horse.
+Interpreted by Goes-To-Magpie.

 Before the Kiowa came south they were camped on a stream in the far north where there were a great many bears, many of them.
 One day, seven little girls were playing at a distance from the village and were chased by some bears.
 The girls ran toward the village and the bears were just about to catch them when the girls jumped on a low rock, about three feet high.
 One of the girls prayed to the rock, "Rock take pity on us, rock save us!"
 The rock heard them and began to grow upwards, pushing the girls higher and higher.
 When the bears jumped to reach the girls, they scratched the rock, broke their claws, and fell on the ground.